 About us

 Hemat Gryffe Women’s Aid is a domestic abuse charity and feminist organisation founded in 1981.
-We are Scotland’s first Asian, Black and Minority Ethnic Women’s Aid Group.
+We are Scotland’s first Asian, Black and Minority Ethnic Women’s Aid group.

-Built on grassroots beginnings and pioneered by women volunteers, we have expanded our services over the past 45 years.
-Today, we provide a culturally sensitive bilingual specialised service primarily to women, children, and young people from the minority ethnic communities who are experiencing domestic abuse, honour-based abuse, forced marriage and other forms of domestic abuse.
-Our services include refuge accommodation, outreach, follow-on services and support.
+Established through grassroots activism and pioneered by a dedicated group of women volunteers, our organisation has grown significantly over the past 45 years.
+Today, we provide a culturally sensitive, bilingual specialist service primarily for women, children and young people from Asian, Black and Minority Ethnic communities who are experiencing domestic abuse, honour-based abuse and forced marriage.

-We are grateful to all our funders for the financial support they provide to the organisation.
-This allows service provisions to flourish and for more vulnerable victims to receive bespoke support.
-It also supports our wider commitments and campaigning to end violence against women and girls in Glasgow and Scotland.
+We are grateful to our funders for the financial support they provide.
+Their contributions enable our services to grow and reach more vulnerable women, children and young people in need of tailored support.
+This support also strengthens our wider campaigning and advocacy work to end violence against women and girls across Glasgow and Scotland.

 What does Hemat Gryffe mean?